utopia-php/registry/CONTRIBUTING.md

 ### Helping Someone

-Searching for Utopia-php, GitHub or StackOverflow and helping someone else who needs help.
-You can also help by teaching others how to contribute to Utopia-php's repo!
+Searching for Utopia-php on Discord, GitHub, or StackOverflow and helping someone else who needs help.
+You can also help by teaching others how to contribute to Utopia PHP's repo!